 Further information on the topic:

 Antimicrobial resistance is the potential of a microorganism to circumvent the mechanism of action of a drug.
-These features are often inscribed in the genome and can be detected by PCR.
-Ciprofloxacin (CIP) resistance of gonorrhea for example is highly correlated with the point mutation S91F in the gyrA gene.
+These features are often inscribed in the genome and can be detected by PCR. ciprofloxacin (CIP) resistance of gonorrhea for example is highly correlated with the point mutation S91F in the gyrA gene.
 In a recent study 99.2% of CIP resistant strains showed this mutation.
 At the same time lack of this mutation strongly correlates with CIP susceptibility and infections can successfully be treated with this drug.
-Sefunda and others are constantly working on understanding the genetics of drug resistance, more sensitive ways to detect mutations and smarter solutions to curate these complex interactions.
+Sefunda and others are constantly working on understanding the genetics of drug resistance, more sensitive ways to detect mutations and smarter solutions to unravel these complex interactions.

 Virulence factors can be used to map invasiveness and persistence of pathogens and can help to assess risk and plan treatment.
 We believe that characterizing an infection by its degree of pathogenicity rather than strict species identification can be beneficial.
 Similarly, different sub-types of pathogens can in some cases cause more severe or more invasive infections.
 Some Chlamydia serovars, Lymphogranuloma venereum, for example require a different treatment regimen.
 Aggravatingly, the infection can be asymptomatic and treatment failure might not be immediately apparent, leading to further transmission and long-term sequel.